-Zoetis maintains a clawback policy that enables the Company to recover any amount determined by the Human Resources Committee to have been inappropriately received by the employee.
-Under our clawback policy, the Human Resources Committee shall, to the extent permitted by law, make retroactive adjustments to any cash-based or equity-based incentive compensation paid to employees, including our NEOs, where the payment was predicated upon the achievement of specified financial results that are the subject of a subsequent restatement, or where employees were found to have altered financial or operational results used to determine award values.
+Zoetis maintains a clawback policy that enables the Company to recover any amount determined by the Human Resources Committee to have been inappropriately received by the colleague.
+Under our clawback policy, the Human Resources Committee shall, to the extent permitted by law, make retroactive adjustments to any cash-based or equity-based incentive compensation paid to colleagues, including our NEOs, where the payment was predicated upon the achievement of specified financial results that are the subject of a subsequent restatement, or where colleagues were found to have altered financial or operational results used to determine award values.
 Our clawback policy includes recoupment due to willful misconduct or gross negligence which caused or might reasonably be expected to cause significant business or reputational harm to the Company.
 Additionally, for our senior leaders, a non-competition provision is included for equity-based incentive awards, which permits the Company to recoup equity awards in cases where the provision has been violated.
-Our clawback policy is reviewed periodically by the Human Resources Committee and will be updated to comply with the final clawback rule adopted by the NYSE.